adlukasiak/shakespeare-navigator/README.md

     git clone ...

 Development on Debian/Ubuntu allows access to the apt-get system.
 Alternative software management systems exists for other environments.
 Use apt-get to install these packages:
 * postgresql
+* python-pip

 Set up a local Postgres database with the following settings: postgres:postgres@localhost/shakespeare.
 Populate the shakespeare database with the data from the OpenShakespeare site (https://github.com/catherinedevlin/opensourceshakespeare).
 TODO: This section needs more details

 Use virtualenv to create an isolated Python environment, and activate it before installing any Python packages.

-TODO: This section needs more details
+    pip install virtualenv (if it doesn't exist on your system) virtualenv venv
+    source venv/bin/activate

 There are a number of Python packages needed to run this web app.
 Use pip to install these packages: